 How Much Will Credit Repair Cost?

 Each client report is different as is every budget.
 Our credit advisors will audit the report and give each client an estimated cost.
 Our fees are $65 for collections, charge-offs, and repossessions.
-Bankruptcies, foreclosures and short sales are $120.
-Once items are removed from the report there is a one time $95 administrative fee.
+Bankruptcies, foreclosures, and short sales are $120.
+Once items are removed from the report there is a one-time $95 administrative fee.
 Remember, you do not pay a fee unless we are successful in removing items from the report.
 The last fee our clients will incur is the cost of credit monitoring which is a key factor in the success of the repair.
-Credit monitoring is $1 the same day a report is pulled and less than $20 a month.
+Credit monitoring is $1 the same day a report is pulled and as low as $21.99 a month.
 Our goal is quick affordable credit repair and we will work with anyone’s budget.

 The Law Doesn’t Have to Be Expensive or Complicated